Locro

 Method

 - Heat the oil or butter over medium flame in a large pot.
-Add the onion and garlic and simmer until the onion is translucent.
+Add the onion and garlic and saute until the onion is cooked down and translucent.

 - Stir in the potatoes, water or stock, milk, salt and pepper and bring to a boil.
 Reduce heat to low and simmer until potatoes are falling apart, 30 to 45 minutes.
 Mash the potatoes up a bit with the back of a spoon to thicken the soup, leaving it a little chunky.